How Thick Should Asphalt Be: The Essential Information You Need

 High-Traffic Area Considerations

-• Parking lots should have an asphalt thickness of 4-6 inches to endure the constant movement of vehicles.
+• Parking lots should have an asphalt thickness of 4-6 inches to handle the constant movement and weight of vehicles.

 Asphalt Thickness for Heavy-Duty Areas